 The sarcoplasm is the fluid and energy sources that surround the myofibrils in the muscle.
-It includes things such as ATP, glycogen, creatine phosphate and water.
-Increase in size of blood vessels that provide blood to the muscles can also be included in sarcoplasmic hypertrophy and is commonly referred to as capillirisation.
+It includes things such as ATP, glycogen, creatine phosphate, and water.
+An increase in the size of blood vessels that provide blood to the muscles can also be included in sarcoplasmic hypertrophy and is commonly referred to as capillarization.

-This occurs much in the same way as myofibril hypertrophy, through your body overcompensating during the recovery phase after your energy sources have been depleted during a workout.
-It therefore increases energy stores such as ATP and glycogen to prevent depletion during training.
+This occurs much in the same way as myofibrillar hypertrophy, through your body overcompensating during the recovery phase after your energy sources have been depleted during a workout.
+It, therefore, increases energy stores such as ATP and glycogen to prevent depletion during training.

 Ok, so I know the two types.
 What are the best ways to achieve both?
 Before I go on I want to stress that you: